Guikingone/MeiliSearchBundle/doc/form.md

 The important options are `index`, `query` and `attribute_to_display`, here's the role of each:

-- **index**: Define the index where the document should be searched
+- **index**: Define the index where the document should be searched.

-- **query**: Define the search that should be performed
+- **query**: Define the search that should be performed.

-- **attribute_to_display**: Define the attribute that should be displayed
+- **attribute_to_display**: Define the attribute that should be displayed.

 _Note_:

-- There's a fourth attribute `attributes_to_retrieve` that allow to filter the retrieved fields of each document
+- There's a fourth attribute `attributes_to_retrieve` that allow to filter the retrieved fields of each document.

-- This form uses the `CallbackChoiceLoader`, this way, the form can query choices thanks to lazy-loading, more info on the [official documentation](https://symfony.com/doc/current/reference/forms/types/choice.html#choice-loader)
+- This form uses the `CallbackChoiceLoader`, this way, the form can query choices thanks to lazy-loading, more info on the [official documentation](https://symfony.com/doc/current/reference/forms/types/choice.html#choice-loader).